Boston College: Monan's presidency and institutional expansion

 When J. Donald Monan began his presidency on September 5, 1972, Boston College faced significant financial challenges, including a $30 million debt and a frozen salary structure for faculty and staff.
 During his tenure, the Boston College Board of Trustees was restructured to include lay alumni and business leaders, moving away from its traditional composition of Society of Jesus members.
-In 1973, Monan appointed Frank B. Campanella as BC’s first executive vice president, focusing on fiscal matters and university administration.
+In 1973, Monan appointed Frank B. Campanella as BC's first executive vice president to focus on fiscal matters and university administration.
 Campanella held this position until 1991.
 In 1974, BC adopted depreciation accounting, a novel approach at the time for universities, reflecting a more sophisticated financial strategy.
 BC merged with Newton College of the Sacred Heart in that same year, acquiring its 40-acre campus just 1.5 miles away, which allowed the Boston College Law School to relocate and provided much-needed housing for an increasingly residential student body.

-In April 1976, BC launched a capital campaign with a goal of raising $21 million but ultimately secured $25 million.
+In April 1976, BC launched a capital campaign to raise $21 million but ultimately secured $25 million.
 By 1982, the university had enjoyed a decade of financial stability, with an endowment of $36 million by the end of the 1981–82 academic year.
 Following an aggressive capital campaign in 1989 that raised $136 million, the endowment reached $250 million, surpassed $350 million in 1992, and exceeded $500 million by 1995.
 When Monan transitioned to University Chancellor in 1996, the endowment had grown to $590 million.